Child Centered Design - The Process Behind Our Products

 The design of Child1st teaching resources is strongly rooted in the Child.
 We believe in looking at the Child first (1st) when designing materials to use in teaching them.
 What follows below is a faithful representation of the process I went through as I designed our resources.
 It was a meticulous and painstaking process that yielded amazing results.
 Please also refer to our page “Formal Research” for several studies with student groups.

-DESIGN →I began to design prototypes that included images, body movement, and story.
+I designed prototypes that included images, body movement, and story.
 Other elements of design included showing the global whole so students could detect patterns, moving from whole to part in teaching approach, showing the relationship between seemingly disparate elements in learning.
 That year I designed prototypes for reading and math using the same design plan for each.

 STUDENTS researched initially were Kindergarteners.
 Subsequent research and testing included students from K - 7th grade.